-(ii) As a leasor
+(ii) As a lessor

 When the Group acts as a lessor, it determines at lease commencement whether each lease is a finance lease or an operating lease.
 To classify each lease, the Group makes an overall assessment of whether the lease transfers to the lessee substantially all of the risks and rewards of ownership incidental to ownership of the underlying asset.
 If this is the case, then the lease is a finance lease; if not, then the lease is an operating lease.
 As part of this assessment, the Group considers certain indicators such as whether the lease is for the major part of the economic life of the asset.
+A lease is classified as an operating lease when title to the underlying asset passes at the end of the lease at a price equal to the then-current change in fair value or when there is a change in the lease payments such that substantially all the risks and rewards of ownership of the asset are not transferred to the lessor.

 When the Group is an intermediate lessor, it accounts for its interests in the head lease and the sub-lease separately.
-It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
+It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease.
 If a head lease is a short-term lease to which the Group applies the exemption described above, then it classifies the sub-lease as an operating lease.